jrkerns/pylinac/docs/source/picketfence.rst

 * **Set the image inversion** - If you get an error like this: ``ValueError: max() arg is an empty sequence``, one issue may be that the image has the wrong inversion (negative values are positive, etc).
 Set the analyze flag ``invert`` to ``True`` to invert the image from the automatic detection.
+  Additionally, if you're using wide pickets, the image inversion could be wrong.
+If the pickets are wider than the "valleys" between the pickets this will almost always result in a wrong inversion.
 * **Crop the image** - For Elekta images, the 0th column is often an extreme value.
 For any Elekta image, it is suggested to crop the image.
 You can crop the image like so: